Design and reflections on multi-tenancy in the Ameba Platform

 StringNotEquals

-While ABAC can control most AWS services, there are some services that cannot be controlled with Resource Tags.
-In such cases, you will need to handle them individually using the corresponding Condition.
+While ABAC allows you to control most AWS services, some services cannot be controlled by Resource Tags.
+In such cases, you will need to handle them individually using the corresponding Conditions.

 EKS RBAC